apache/paimon/docs/content/concepts/overview.md

 - Batch storage, such as Apache Hive, it supports various operations of the traditional batch processing, including `INSERT OVERWRITE`.

-Flink Table Store provides table abstraction.
+Paimon provides table abstraction.
 It is used in a way that does not differ from the traditional database:
 - In Flink `batch` execution mode, it acts like a Hive table and supports various operations of Batch SQL.
 Query it to see the